Luke2304/kailu3/content/blog/Hotdogs.md

 - Hotdog
 - Not Hotdog
 ---
-I was inspired by Silicon Valley's Jian Yang to make a Hotdog classifier in R with very little data (even though Python is way faster).
+I was inspired by Silicon Valley's Jian Yang to make a Hotdog classifier in R with very little data.

 ## Demonstration of the classifier we are looking to make: